Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers: RESULTS AND DISCUSSION

 \subsubsection{Velocity Profiles}

-Velocity profiles extracted along selected geometric centerlines of the cavity are used to provide a quantitative assessment of the predictive accuracy of the hybrid PINNs model.
-These profiles offer a detailed comparison of the local velocity distributions and serve as strong indicators of the effectiveness of transfer learning in enabling the model to recover the correct flow physics across the computational domain.
+Velocity profiles extracted along selected geometric centerlines of the cavity are used to provide a quantitative assessment of the predictive accuracy of the sparse-supervised hybrid PINNs framework.Velocity profiles are evaluated at Reynolds numbers corresponding to the lower bound, interior region, and upper bound of the high-Reynolds-number training interval, specifically \(Re=500\), \(800\), and \(1000\).
+This selection enables assessment of the predictive capability of the hybrid framework across the entire trained Reynolds-number range while also evaluating the effectiveness of localized sparse supervision in recovering physically consistent velocity distributions.

-Velocity profiles are evaluated at Reynolds numbers corresponding to the center of the training range as well as the extreme points of the training interval, specifically $\mathrm{Re}=500$, $800$, and $1000$.
-This selection enables a systematic assessment of the model’s interpolation capability within the training range and its robustness at the boundaries of the trained Reynolds number space.

-Figures~\ref{fig:uvRe500}, \ref{fig:uvRe800}, and \ref{fig:uvRe1000} present comparisons of the velocity profiles between the hybrid PINNs predictions and the \texttt{OpenFOAM~12} reference solutions at Reynolds numbers $\mathrm{Re}=500$, $800$, and $1000$, respectively.
-Specifically, the horizontal velocity ($u$) profiles are plotted along vertical lines at $x = 0.3$, $0.5$, and $0.8$, while the vertical velocity ($v$) profiles are plotted along horizontal lines at $y = 0.3$, $0.5$, and $0.8$.
+Figures~\ref{fig:uvRe500}, \ref{fig:uvRe800}, and \ref{fig:uvRe1000} compare the velocity profiles predicted by the sparse-supervised hybrid PINNs framework against the corresponding \texttt{OpenFOAM~12} reference solutions at \(Re=500\), \(800\), and \(1000\), respectively.
+The streamwise velocity (\(u\)) profiles are extracted along vertical lines located at \(x=0.3\), \(0.5\), and \(0.8\), while the transverse velocity (\(v\)) profiles are extracted along horizontal lines located at \(y=0.3\), \(0.5\), and \(0.8\).

-The error bars shown in the figures correspond to $\pm 7\%$, $\pm 1\%$, and $\pm 3\%$ of the CFD ground truth values for $\mathrm{Re}=500$, $800$, and $1000$, respectively.
-The PINNs predictions consistently lie within these bounds and exhibit strong agreement with the \texttt{OpenFOAM~12} results across all sampled locations and Reynolds numbers.
-This close alignment confirms the robustness of the trained hybrid PINNs model and highlights the benefits of incorporating CFD data through transfer learning for accurately capturing velocity distributions in complex flow regimes.
+The error bars shown in the figures correspond to \(\pm 10\%\) of the CFD reference values.
+Overall, the hybrid PINNs predictions remain within these bounds across most sampled locations and Reynolds numbers, demonstrating strong agreement with the \texttt{OpenFOAM~12} solutions.
+The agreement is particularly strong within the supervised Reynolds-number interval near \(Re=800\), where the sparse CFD guidance directly assists optimization of the convection-dominated flow structures.

+At \(Re=500\), which lies near the lower boundary of the training interval, the velocity profiles remain accurately reconstructed and closely match the reference CFD data.
+Similarly, accurate agreement is maintained at \(Re=1000\), although slightly larger deviations are observed near regions of elevated shear close to the moving lid and cavity corners, where sharp gradients become increasingly difficult for physics-informed optimization.

+The results demonstrate that sparse localized CFD supervision, combined with transfer learning, substantially improves the ability of parameterized PINNs to recover high-Reynolds-number velocity distributions while still preserving the governing equations as the primary learning constraint.
+These findings further support the interpretation that sparse supervision functions primarily as a minimal-data correction mechanism for convection-dominated PINNs rather than as a fully data-driven replacement for physics-informed learning.